christofs/sentlens/README.md

 ![](https://raw.githubusercontent.com/christofs/sentlens/main/Gutenberg_sample2/results/avgsentlens%2Bregression.png)

 The most largest and probably the most reliable sample is sample 2 from the Gutenberg Corpus, with 1000 novels from the period 1840–1920.
-The regression line appears to indicate an evolution towards shorter sentences, from about 25 words / sentence in 1840 to about 20 words / sentence in 1920.
+The regression line appears to indicate an evolution towards shorter sentences, from about 25 words per sentence in 1860 to about 20 words per sentence in 1915.
 See, however, the various tests described below.
+And, there are some caveats with regard to dating of texts and method of analysis.

 # Data